U.S.-China trade war triggers seafood supply chain shake-up

 “The Canadians have stepped in,” Nadeau said.

-Reporting by Jessica DiNapoli and Caroline Hroncich in New York and Allison Lammpert in Montreal; Additional reporting by Tom Polansek in Chicago and Allison Martell in Toronto; Editing by Tom Brown
+$1 = 1.3024 Canadian dollars Reporting by Jessica DiNapoli and Caroline Hroncich in New York and Allison Lammpert in Montreal Additional reporting by Tom Polansek in Chicago and Allison Martell in Toronto Editing by Tom Brown